pmean/build-website/text/05/AnecdotalEvidence.md

 > *prone to contamination by beliefs, later experiences, feedback,
 > selective attention to details, and so on.*

-and although these are \"scientifically worthless\", their vivid details make them popular.
+and although these are "scientifically worthless", their vivid details make them popular.
 But Dr. Carroll wisely does not totally rule out their use.
 A physician, he explains should listen to anecdotal evidence from individual patients, but has to be careful.